galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 ## Visualize the phenology

-[Phenology](https://en.wikipedia.org/wiki/Phenology), as described in Wikipedia, is the study of periodic plant and animal life cycle events and how these are influenced by seasonal and interannual variations in climate, as well as habitat factors (such as elevation)
+[Phenology](https://en.wikipedia.org/wiki/Phenology), as described in Wikipedia, is the study of periodic plant and animal life cycle events and how these are influenced by seasonal and interannual variations in climate, as well as habitat factors (such as elevation).

 Now you have a file containing all the data on the species of interest.
 The main goal of this step is to treat phenology related information and create a material that can be used to generate charts.
 What you could also do, for example, would be to compare the phenology through the years and sites.